pulumi/pulumi-azuread/sdk/python/pulumi_azuread/README.md

-The Microsoft Azure Active Directory (Azure AD) provider package offers support for all Azure AD services and their properties.
-Services are exposed as types such as `Application`, `Group`, and `User`, among many others.
-Using this package allows you to programmatically declare instances of any Azure AD services using infrastructure as code, which Pulumi then uses to drive the Azure REST API.

-This package is typically used in conjunction with the [Pulumi Azure provider](https://www.pulumi.com/docs/reference/pkg/python/pulumi_azure/).

-If this is your first time using this package, these two resources may be helpful:

-* [Azure Getting Started Guide](https://www.pulumi.com/docs/quickstart/azure): Get up and running quickly.
-* [Azure Pulumi Setup Documentation](https://www.pulumi.com/docs/quickstart/azure/configure/): How to configure Pulumi for use with your Azure account.

-Use the navigation below to see detailed documentation, including sample code, for each of the supported Azure services.

 > This provider is a derived work of the [Terraform Provider](https://github.com/terraform-providers/terraform-provider-azuread)
 > distributed under [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 If you encounter a bug or missing feature,
 > first check the [`pulumi/pulumi-azuread` repo](https://github.com/pulumi/pulumi-azuread/issues); however, if that doesn't turn up anything,